Ribbon Creek Trail, near Kananaskis Village, is the perfect family snowshoe trail with views, bridges, and minimal elevation gain.

 Where to Eat

-We love Moose Family Kitchen, a cafe adjacent to the Delta Kananaskis Lodge, in the same building as Kananaskis Outfitters.
+We love Moose Family Kitchen, a café adjacent to Pomeroy Kananaskis Mountain Lodge (in the same building as Kananaskis Outfitters).
 They have ramen, authentic Japanese beef bowls, as well as sandwiches, coffee, ice cream, and baked goods.

-At the Delta, try Market Cafe for a quick bite, Woody's Pub and Patio for a burger, or Forte Restaurant for tasty Italian fare.
+At Pomeroy Mountain Lodge, try Market Café for a quick bite, Woody’s Pub and Patio for a burger, Blacktail Bar for lighter fare (salad and sandwich), or Forte Restaurant for Italian.